 Continuing Education Registration

 - Find the courses you want in our catalog.
-If you don't have a copy, download it here, or click the cover to browse it now.
+Click the cover to browse it now.

-- Note the Course Title and Course Registration Number (CRN), a unique five-digit number, for each course you want.
+- Note the Course Title and five-digit Course Registration Number for each course you want.

 Online Registration for Returning CE Students